github-education-resources/GitHubGraduation-2021/_data/edsonsims/edsonsims.md

 ---
 name: Edson Henrique
-institution: Universidade Católica de Brasília
+institution: Universidade Catolica de Brasília
-quote: The concrete must serve the abstract.
+quote: The concrete should serve the abstract.
 The temporal to the eternal.
 github_user: edsonsims
 ---